|

 Photograph Collection, 1915-1968

-2 b&w photo prints
+2 B/W photo prints

 SWCPC 344 E1-E6

-Consists of images of Garza County, Texas including banks, cattle,
+Consists of images of Garza

-portraits, railroads, ranches, and schools.
+ranches, and schools.
 Bulks with ranches.
+Donated by C. E. Sanders and copied

-Donated by C. E. Sanders and copied from the Post, Texas prospectus to the Locating Board
+from the Post, Texas, prospectus to the Locating Board for Texas Technological

-for Texas Technological College housed in the SWC.
+College housed in the SWC/SCL.

 Gaylord Goodrich Family